Crusher (comics): Caldwell Rozza

-Caldwell Rozza is a Cuban scientist in South America who has created a formula that would make the President of his country the "master of the world."
-The President didn't trust him and had him test it on himself by injecting it (which is what the scientist anticipated).
-The formula caused the scientist to grow in size and strength in front of the President's eyes.
-Thus, the scientist became Crusher, a giant, rock-hard, immensely heavy menace.
-None of the President's weapons could pierce the Crusher.
-The President knew he would make a great asset to his army and told Crusher to kill Iron Man as a way of becoming a general in his army.
-Crusher went to America and attacked Stark Industries.
-This attracted Iron Man and both of them fought in battle.
-Iron Man used the Centrifugal Ray on Crusher causing him to fall through the floor.
-He subsequently fell underground somewhere.
+Caldwell Rozza is a Cuban scientist in South America who creates a formula that would make the President of his country the "master of the world."
+The President does not trust Rozza and has him test the formula on himself.
+The formula causes Rozza to grow in size and strength, becoming Crusher, a giant, rock-hard, immensely heavy superhuman.
+The President, intending to use Crusher as an asset to his army, tells Crusher to kill Iron Man so he can be promoted and become a general.
+Iron Man defeats Crusher, who falls through the floor and lands underground.

-Crusher eventually landed in Subterranea where the formula that gave him his powers wore off.
-While exploring Subterranea, he stumbled upon Tyrannus' abandoned base and used the materials there to recreate the Crusher formula.
-After it was complete, Crusher began to dig his way up to the surface to get revenge on Iron Man.
-After making his way to the surface, Crusher found the men that smuggled him into America and forced them to help him to Stark Industries.
-He fought Iron Man and took Whitney Frost hostage to force Iron Man to hand over the Centrifugal Ray to him.
-Crusher's fingers were too big for him to operate the controls in his revenge against Iron Man causing it to accidentally overload.
-Iron Man then took the opportunity to tackle Crusher and carried him to the ocean in an attempt to knock him out utilizing the thin atmosphere of lower orbit, but Crusher's attempts to break free caused Iron Man to lose his grip, knocking Crusher into the waters below.
-Crusher was so heavy that he sank to the bottom of the ocean and drowned.
+Crusher lands in Subterranea, where the formula that gave him his powers wears off.
+While exploring Subterranea, he finds Tyrannus' abandoned base and uses the materials there to recreate the Crusher formula.
+After the formula is complete, Crusher digs to the surface to get revenge on Iron Man.
+After making his way to the surface, Crusher finds the men who smuggled him into America and forces them to help him to Stark Industries.
+Crusher battles Iron Man and takes Whitney Frost hostage to force Iron Man to hand over the Centrifugal Ray to him.
+Iron Man tackles Crusher and carries him to the ocean in an attempt to knock him out utilizing the thin atmosphere of lower orbit.
+However, Crusher's attempts to break free cause Iron Man to lose his grip, knocking Crusher into the waters below.
+Crusher is so heavy that he sinks to the bottom of the ocean and drowns.